 Williston State College

-- The teacher population of 37 teachers has declined by 26% over five years.
+The teacher population of 37 teachers has stayed relatively flat over five years.

 |Williston State College||(ND) Community College Avg.|